Boxing at the 2012 Summer Olympics – Women's middleweight

 The women's middleweight boxing competition at the 2012 Olympic Games in London was held from 5 to 9 August at the ExCeL Exhibition Centre.

 For the first time at an Olympic Games, the 10 men's boxing events were joined by three women's events: flyweight, lightweight and middleweight.

 Seventeen-year-old American Claressa Shields won gold in the women's middleweight, defeating Russia's veteran thirty-three-year-old Nadezda Torlopova by a score of 19–12 in the final.
-Her victory will be depicted in the film Flint Strong.
+Her victory is depicted in the 2024 film The Fire Inside.

 Competition format

 The competition consisted of a single-elimination tournament.
 Bronze medals were awarded to both semi-final losers.
 Bouts were four rounds of two minutes each.